 The majority of musical instruments will be transported in the cargo hold of the aircraft.
 We strongly recommend that you add padding to the inside of your case (at the time of packing/loading) to avoid potential damage.
 Sponges, foam, and bubble plastic work well.
 The camp will provide some of these materials to students during Intensive Week and staff will help with the safe packing of student instruments.
-The TSA need to be able to open all luggage (including instruments), so taping or strapping cases shut is not recommended.
+The TSA need to be able to open all luggage (including instruments), so taping or strapping cases shut is strongly discouraged.
 Remember: all instruments must have hard cases.
 Again, please refer to Appendix A: Essential Student/Parent Information for specific information about which instruments can be carried on the plane.

-Music Stand (Orchestra, Band, & Jazz Band Members Only)
+Music Stand (Instrumentalists Only)

 Members of the Orchestra, Band, & Jazz programs need a folding wire music stand for tour.
-This will need to be packed within the student's luggage (i.e. suitcase).
+This should be packed within the student's luggage (i.e. suitcase).
 Students will need this item for most rehearsals and concerts in Europe.